connormurphy798/Flexle.jl/benchmarking.md

-if f==0, delete v from W          # 1/10th of the time, delete an existing element if f==5, add v/7 to the end of W  # 1/10th of the time, add a new element else, let v be 2v                 # the remaining 8/10ths of the time, update an existing element
+if f==0, delete v from W          # 1/10th of the time, delete an existing element if f==5, add v/7 to the end of W  # 1/10th of the time, add a new element else, replace v with 2v in W      # the remaining 8/10ths of the time, update an existing element

 repeat r times
 ```

-The following shows the runtime of (1) initializing a vector of weights and all appropriate data structures, plus
+The following shows the runtime of initializing a vector of weights and all appropriate data structures, plus
-(2) running the above algorithm for random weights vectors as above for $10^j$ iterations with $j \in [1 ..
+running the above algorithm for random weights vectors as above for $10^j$ iterations with $j \in [1 ..
 4]$.

 | ![Figure 3a](docs/assets/03_compare_ops_10.png) ![Figure 3b](docs/assets/03_compare_ops_100.png) ![Figure 3c](docs/assets/03_compare_ops_1000.png) ![Figure 3d](docs/assets/03_compare_ops_10000.png) |
 |:--:|